Jo-erl/Jo-erl/README.md

 # 💫 About Me:
 <h1 align="center">Hey there!, I'm Joel Anang</h1>
 <h3 align="center">A passionate Graphics / Web Designer.</h3>
-🤝 I’m looking to collaborate on Design-related projects<br><br>👨‍💻 All of my projects are available at https://jo-erl.github.io/joelanangportfolio/<br>📫 How to reach me Jo.erl444@gmail.com<br>
+🤝 I’m looking to collaborate on Design-related projects<br>👨‍💻 All of my projects are available at https://tinyurl/joelanangaj/<br>📫 How to reach me Jo.erl444@gmail.com<br>

 ## 🌐 Socials: